Newton-on-Ayr railway station

 Newton-on-Ayr railway station is a railway station serving the Newton on Ayr neighbourhood in the town of Ayr, South Ayrshire, Scotland.
 The station is managed by ScotRail and is on the Ayrshire Coast Line.

+Facilities

 Station buildings still exist on the southbound platform, but they have been closed to passengers for many years.
 A footbridge is present here and a small shelter is present on the northbound platform.

 Services

-Monday to Saturday daytimes there are three trains per hour each way.
-These run to Ayr and Glasgow Central.

-During the evenings and Sundays there is an hourly service each way.

-Kilmarnock, Girvan and Stranraer services pass through the station but do not call here.
+On weekdays and Saturdays, there is a half-hourly service northbound to Glasgow Central and southbound to Ayr.
+On Sundays, there is an hourly service northbound to Glasgow Central and southbound to Ayr.